Thomas Kirsch: Career

 After graduating from law school, Kirsch served as a law clerk to Judge John Daniel Tinder of the United States District Court for the Southern District of Indiana.
 He served as an Assistant United States Attorney for the Northern District of Indiana from 2001 to 2008 and was detailed to Washington, D.C. as Counsel to the United States Assistant Attorney General for the Office of Legal Policy from 2006 to 2007.
 Kirsch was a partner at Winston & Strawn from 2008 to 2017, where his practice focused on complex litigation and corporate investigations.
 While working for the government, he prosecuted offenses including mail and wire fraud, honest services fraud, tax fraud, bank fraud, health care fraud, conspiracy, extortion, money laundering, racketeering, obstruction of justice, perjury, and gangs and narcotics.

 United States attorney

 On July 14, 2017, Kirsch was announced as the nominee to be the United States attorney for the Northern District of Indiana.
 The nomination was sent to the United States Senate on August 2, 2017.
 He was confirmed by the Senate by voice vote on October 3, 2017.
 Kirsch was sworn in on October 10, 2017.
 Several days after being sworn into office, Kirsch announced the arrest of a man accused of sending a bomb that exploded in an East Chicago post office.
-His tenure as U.S. Attorney ended when he became a judge, being nominated by then-President Trump.
+His tenure as U.S. Attorney ended when he became a judge on December 18, 2020.